okta/okta-developer-docs/packages/@okta/vuepress-site/guides/resolve-import-conflicts/create-external-service/index.md

 ### Check for Conflict in login Attribute

-The code here is meant as a demonstration of checking for conflict and then resolving the conflict by changing an attribute.
+The code here is meant as a demonstration of checking for conflict and then resolving the conflict by changing a user profile attribute.

 If the value of `data.user.profile.login` for an incoming user is equal to that of an existing profile or of another profile in the same batch import, there is a conflict.